AadiManchekar/Fleet/README.md

 - Supports complex queries efficiently.

 **Cons:**
-- Higher latency compared to NoSQL databases.
+- Requires careful schema design and indexing to maintain performance at scale.
+- Less flexible for handling unstructured or rapidly evolving data models.

 **Final Decision:**
-PostgreSQL provides strong consistency and is ideal for transactional ride data.
+PostgreSQL offers full ACID compliance, robust community support, and is one of the most reliable and well-established relational databases available.

 #### 10. Why We Ditch WebSockets and Use gRPC + QUIC?